 Step 4: Take Another Practice Exam

-After you’ve spent time improving your weak areas, it’s time to see the results of your hard work.
+After you've spent time improving your weak areas, it's time to see the results of your hard work.
 Take and score another complete practice exam, timed and finished in one sitting.
-This is a good time to use the 2012 official released exam or the Barron's exam.
+This is a good time to use the 2012 official released exam or the multiple-choice section from University of Delaware + a set of official free-response questions.

 Step 5: Review Your Results to Determine Your Future Study Plan